-Though Crush Me endlessly reveals her easy grace as a songwriter and producer, K.Flay is quick to point out that she “fell into music very haphazardly” at the age of 19—a decade after her dad first taught her to play guitar.
-“I was in an argument with someone and was challenged to make a song, which was really my entry point to music,” says Flaherty, an Illinois native who studied at Stanford University.
+In a certain way, defiance is at the root of K.Flay’s evolution as a musician.
+Originally from Illinois, she “fell into music very haphazardly” at age 19—a decade after her dad taught her to play guitar.
+“I was in an argument with someone and was challenged to make a song, which was my entry point to music,” says Flaherty, who studied at Stanford University.
 “From there I started producing and playing house parties on campus, kind of as a release from the academic life.
 I liked that music was a window into a world with a lot of unpredictability and chaos; it was almost diametrically opposed to my very regimented day-to-day living.”

 Upon graduating, Flaherty moved to San Francisco and kept up with music, making her breakthrough with the 2011 mixtape I Stopped Caring in ’96 and landing a deal with a major label.
 Not long after putting out her 2013 EP What If It Is (featuring a collaboration with Danny Brown), K.Flay launched her own label for the release of Life As a Dog.
 Then in 2016, she became the first artist signed to Night Street/Interscope Records (an imprint helmed by Imagine Dragons frontman Dan Reynolds), releasing Crush Me that August.
 “I feel like I’ve somersaulted into everything that’s happened since I first started making music,” says Flaherty.
 “It’s like I kept slowly turning to the right and ended up doing this for a living, which is pretty amazing to me.”